jeffvincent/thoughtsblog/_posts/2013-04-11-support-engineers.md

 functions very similar to an *all hands support* model, in that everyone participates in the support process, but in most instances I've heard of, the support engineer doesn't actually communicate with the customer.
 They just answer the technical question.
+Definitely good in some instances, but we weren't sure about ours.

-We've decided to go a different route.
-A few months ago our support team (myself, Max, and Jordan) and thought through the question.
-It sure was annoying to have to bug each other and our dev friends to get answers to certain questions - and it also wasn't a good experience for the customer.
+A few months ago our support team (myself, Max, and Jordan) got together and thought through the question.
+It sure was annoying to have to bug each other and our dev team to get answers on certain issues - and it also wasn't a good experience for the customer.
 The toughest questions just kept piling up in the bottom of the inbox, since we didn't have the bandwidth or knowledge to answer them.

-We decided the only way to get customers the highest quality support possible was for *the support team, and future folks that want to [join us](http://wistia.theresumator.com/apply/5Ozymq/Customer-Champion.html), to act as our own support engineers*.
+We decided the only way to get customers the highest quality support possible was for the support team, and future folks that want to [join us](http://wistia.theresumator.com/apply/5Ozymq/Customer-Champion.html), to act as our own support engineers.

 There were three big motivating factors: